Lantern Festival Full Guide: A Dazzling Celebration (2025 Updated)

 But when he arrived to burn the village, he discovered lanterns were flying in the sky.
 He thought the village was already on fire.
 Thus, he left with his men.

-Part 3: How to Celebrate the Lantern Festival?
+How to Celebrate the Lantern Festival?

 Let’s say you are planning a trip to China or are just interested in their culture.
 Here’s how to celebrate the Lantern Festival:

-- Eating Yuanxiao
+2. Eating Yuanxiao

 You might have heard of Tang Yuan (Yuanxiao).
 It is an important food in Chinese culture.
 Basically, these are balls of boiled rice dipped in sweet soup.
 The food represents the reunion of loved ones.
 Also, the ball shape is significant in Chinese culture as it symbolizes completeness!

-- Write & Solve Riddles
+3. Write & Solve Riddles

 Every lantern has a riddle attached to it.
 You must guess the right answer and tell it to that particular lantern’s owner to win a prize.
 This tradition dates back to 960-1279 AD, the time of the Song Dynasty.
+Attendees can also engage with lantern displays representing their specific Chinese zodiac animals, adding a personal touch to the celebration.

-FAQs About the Lantern Festival
+FAQs about The Lantern Festival

 Q1: Are Lanterns Safe for the Environment?
+Plus, Guessing Lantern Riddles

 Yes, the lanterns used in the festival are biodegradable.
 They use rice paper and bamboo in their manufacturing, making them environmentally safe.

-Q2: When is the Lantern Festival 2024?
+Q2: When is the Lantern Festival 2025?

 Summary